massixone/mma8451/README.md

 * Connect the HDMI cable of your monitor to rhe HDMI connetor of your RPi
 * Connect the USB keyboard to one of the USB connectors available on your RPi
 * Connect the USB mouse to ne of the USB connectors available on your RPi
+* Connect your RPi to you LAN switch using the LAN Cable (patch cord)
 * Power up your RPi by connecting the microUSB connector of the Power Supply to your RPi
 * You can watch the startup process of your RPi on the screen.